apache/hawq-docs/admin/ambari-admin.md

 The all of the listed steps are mandatory.
 This ensures that HAWQ service remains fully functional.
 1. Use the reference script to manually change the password for the gpadmin user on all HAWQ hosts \(all Master and Slave component hosts\) by updating the `hawq_hosts` file with its contents.
 Each line of the `hawq_hosts` file represents the hostname of a host on which a HAWQ component has been installed.
 To execute this script, you must have ssh access to all host machines as the gpadmin user.
-2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)
+2. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\) The perform the following steps:
     1. Click **HAWQ** in the list of installed services.
-  1. On the HAWQ server Configs page, go to the ##Advanced## tab and update the HAWQ System User Password to the new password specified in the script.
+    1. On the HAWQ Server Configs page, go to the **Advanced** tab and update the **HAWQ System User Password** to the new password specified in the script.
 Click **Save** to save the updated configuration.
 3. Restart HAWQ service to propagate the configuration change to all Ambari agents.

 ###Reference Script